Academic Actions and Student Success

 Academic Notice

 Any time a student’s term and/or cumulative grade point average (GPA) is below 2.0 (4.0 scale), the dean of the student's academic unit will notify the student that he or she will be placed on academic notice during the next term.
-Any student with 30 or fewer hours who is placed on notice is required to develop and implement an Academic Improvement Plan with the help of the Center for Academic Success & Engagement.
+At the request of their dean, students with 30 or fewer hours who are placed on notice may be required to develop and implement an Academic Improvement Plan with the help of the Center for Academic Success & Engagement.
 The academic notice letter from the student's academic dean will specify the details of this plan.
 Students on academic notice must be advised before registering for classes in the next term.
 If at the end of the academic notice term both the student's term GPA and cumulative GPA are 2.0 or above, he or she will be removed from academic notice.
 However, if at the end of an academic notice term the student's term GPA is 2.0 or above, but the cumulative GPA is still below 2.0, the student will continue on academic notice until he or she raises his or her cumulative GPA to at least a 2.0.

 Academic Suspension